suspect-devices/digithink/docs/buildnotes/ezra.md

 ```

 But rather than allowing me to replace the staging ip it created a second one.
 It turns out you need to get cloud init to reset the network config.
-I also tried to get it to seed the new address but really the ifupdown did its job after that.
+I also tried to get it to seed the new address but really the ifupdown seemed to be what worked.

 ```sh
 root@tk2022:~# incus config edit ezra